Polling with cancellation

 Related

-AbortController— DOM standard.- Calling your backend —
+AbortController— DOM standard.- Calling an external API — declaring the origin you

-callApi's signal/timeout contract. - Subscriptions — for push updates instead of polling, prefer this.
+fetch(). - Subscriptions — for push updates instead of polling, prefer this.

 - Best practices — performance + cleanup rules.